-Title Signature Date

-Department Head 0 : 0 < 00

-Dr. David Bell Dand Bll 10-31-13

-Dean Sherry L. Field 1/-19 13

-Dr. Sherry Field Sherry L. Tilla 11-18-13

-Teacher Education Council (if applicable)

-Graduate Council (if applicable)

-Registrar 1 4.160000 alialia

-Mrs. Tammy Weaver I Willer 2/10/14

-Vice President for Academic Affairs

-Dr. John Watson
+Title Signature Date Department Head Dr. David Bell David Kell 10-31-13 Dean Dr. Sherry Field Sherry L. Field U-18-13 Teacher Education Council (if applicable) Graduate Council (if applicable) Registrar Mrs. Tammy Weaver I JERULLE 112 2/10/14 Vice President for Academic Affairs Dr. John Watson Hou what

-Course Subject: Course Number: SPED 3153 Cross-listed with Subject: Course Number: Official Title (Limited to 30 characters including spaces): Planning, Instruction, and Assessment for students with disabilities Mode of Instruction: (check appropriate box) xxx 01_Lecture/ □02_Lecture/Laboratory/ □03_Labora □06_Internship/Practicum/□08_Independent Study/ □ 13_Applied Instruction/ □16_Studio Course/ □17_Di □98_Other □10_Special Topics/ □12_Individual Lessons/ Effective Term: ☐ Spring ☐ Summer I If course is required by major/minor, how Fall 2014 frequently will course be offered?
+Course Subject: Course Number: SPED 3153 Cross-listed with Subject: Course Number: Official Title (Limited to 30 characters including spaces) : Planning, Instruction, and Assessment for students with disabilities Mode of Instruction: (check appropriate box) xxx 01_Lecture/ \(\square\) 02_Lecture/Laboratory/ \(\square\) 03_Labor atory only/□05_Practice Teaching/ □06_Internship/Practicum/□08_Independent Study/ □13_Applied Instruction/ □16_Studio Course/ □17_Dissertation Research/ □18_Activity Course/ □98_Other Effective Term: ☐ Spring ☐ Summer I If course is required by major/minor, how Fall 2014 frequently will course be offered?
 Fall/spring Is this course repeatable for additional earned hours?
 Y / N How many times?
 No Does this course require a fee?
-How much?
-Type of fee?
+How much Type of fee?
 No fee

-□Elective xxx Major □Minor If major or minor course, you must complete the Reque est for Program Change form.
-Prerequisites: Co-requisites: Course Description (as you want it to appear in the cata log): The primary purpose of this course is to empower elem entary (K-6) teacher education candidates to respond effectively to the broad range of needs found i n today's classrooms.
-Student diversity will be considered within the context of an educational framev exceptionalities but also taking into consideration other language, etc. The need and means to provide effective varied teaching and learning in the classroom will be cu Itivated Through a variety of hands-on activities, students will focus on the evaluation, creation n and application of effective, research based planning, instruction and assessments strategies for cre equality for all exceptional children. other, please specify below) For the proposed course, attach a syllabus that includes •• a.
-Course subject, number and title • b.
+□Elective xxx Major □Minor If major or minor course, you must complete the Reque st for Program Change form.
+Prerequisites: Co-requisites: Course Description (as you want it to appear in the cata log): The primary purpose of this course is to empower elem- entary (K-6) teacher education candidates to respond effectively to the broad range of needs found in considered within the context of an educational framew vork, focusing specifically on an array of exceptionalities but also taking into consideration other language, etc. The need and means to provide effective learning opportunities for all students through varied teaching and learning in the classroom will be cu ltivated.
+Through a variety of hands-on activities, students will focus on the evaluation, creation and application of effective, research based planning, instruction and assessments strategies for cre ating classrooms which foster educational equality for all exceptional children.
+Grading xxxStandard Letter □P/F □Other (If other, please specify below) For the proposed course, attach a syllabus that includes : a.
+Course subject, number and title b.
 Course description as to appear in catalog c.
 Course goals and/or objectives d.
 Course outline e.
-Methods of student performance assessment a f.
-Course bibliography, reading list, and /or listing of other instructional media Will this course require any special resources such as ur nusual maintenance costs, library resources, special software, distance learning equipment, etc.?
-Plo No • Will this course require a special classroom (computer l ab, smart classroom, or laboratory)?
+Methods of student performance assessment a nd evaluation f.
+Course bibliography, reading list, and /or listing of other instructional media Will this course require any special resources such as un usual maintenance costs, library resources, special software, distance learning equipment, etc.?
+Ple ease specify.
+No Will this course require a special classroom (computer la ab, smart classroom, or laboratory)?
 Please specify.
-Smart classroom How does this proposal support the University Mission or University Strategic Planning Goals?
-This proposal will enhance Goal 1: Enhance the creation at nd delivery of first quality education services.
-It will add a new program of study and provide another option on for students to select.
-Please provide a rationale for the need for this new course program assessment.
-Assessment evidence may come learning as well as analysis of the current state of the di Suggestions from the Arkansas Department of Education ( International (ACEI), the content of the required Praxis II li censure test, and the Interstate Assessment and Support Consortsum (InTASC) were used to select this class How will the effect of the change be monitored in ongoing g program assessment?
-Changes and program effectiveness will be monitored as a part of the assessment system that is used by the College of Education to gather and analyzed data for both program and candidate change.
+Smart classroom How does this proposal support the University Mission or U Jniversity Strategic Planning Goals?
+This proposal will enhance Goal 1: Enhance the creation are nd delivery of first quality education services.
+It will add a new program of study and provide another optic on for students to select.
+Please provide a rationale for the need for this new course including the evidence derived from your program assessment.
+Assessment evidence may come f learning as well as analysis of the current state of the dis Suggestions from the Arkansas Department of Education (A • International (ACEI), the content of the required Praxis II licensure test, and the Interstate Assessment and Support Consortsum (InTASC) were used to select this class How will the effect of the change be monitored in ongoing Changes and program effectiveness will be monitored as a the College of Education to gather and analyzed data for both program and candidate change.
 It is a large part of the required CAEP accreditation.